 Let’s face it, it can be difficult to find yummy dairy free dips and sauces.
 As a registered dietitian, I work with folks who avoid dairy for many different reasons.
 Including milk allergies, gut health issues, and vegan lifestyles.
-One dip in particular that is almost always made with dairy is tzatziki sauce.
-As it’s generally made with a yogurt base.
+One dip in particular that is almost always made with dairy is tzatziki sauce, as it’s generally made with a yogurt base.
+Unfortunately this isn’t always ideal for those with IBS symptoms!

 Where does tzatziki come from?